 And there are new features being added all the time.
 Alexa Calling and Drop In is a great way to stay in touch with those in your home, using your Alexa as an intercom from room to room and even house to house.

-The Amazon Echo Show with its screen can show security cameras and let you check who's at the door.
+The Amazon Echo Show and Spot, with their displays, can show security cameras and let you check who's at the door.
 What's more, Amazon just announced cooking functionality, so you can tell compliant ovens and microwaves things like like "Alexa, defrost three pounds of chicken" or "Alexa, microwave for 50 seconds on low".

 There are two types of Alexa device – speakers with Alexa built in, and devices that simply work with Alexa, which usually means they can be controlled using your voice.
 It’s an important distinction, and we’re dealing with the former in this section – devices that natively host Alexa.